Chart Color Schemes

 AreaSearch analysis of employment trends sees Karalee - Barellan Point performing better than 90% of local markets assessed across Australia

-Karalee - Barellan Point has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate as of June 2025 was 1.8%.
+Karalee - Barellan Point has a skilled workforce with 4,145 residents employed as of June 2025.
+The unemployment rate is 1.8%.

 Frequently Asked Questions - Employment